reach-sh/reach-lang/docs/src/tut/mkt/index.md

 This tutorial teaches how to create a safe application for two `{!rsh} Participant`s, `Seller` and `Buyer`, to transact business.

 :::note
-A `{!rsh} Participant` in this context refers to anyone partaking in a particular transaction.
+A `{!rsh} Participant` in this context refers to anyone participating in a particular transaction.
 In other words, a `{!rsh} Participant` is a user.
 :::

-The [Reach](https://reach.sh/) programming language will be used in this tutorial.
-Reach is a development platform for launching smarter blockchain projects in less time.

 The following image is a pictorial description of how the application will work at the end of this tutorial.